cornell-brg/pymtl-tut-hls/README.md

 about the C++ header files, C++ inline files, C++ implementation files, and pure-C++ unit-test files.
 If you create your own subproject you will need to set the make variables accordingly.
 You will also need to update the `ex_gcd.ac` autoconf fragment.
-See the `mcppbs-uguide.txt` located in this repository for more information on the basic C++ build system.
+See the [`mcppbs-uguide.md`](mcppbs-uguide.md) located in this repository for more information on the basic C++ build system.
 The only difference is that there is an additional `ex_gcd_hls_srcs` make variable where you can list which top-level C++ implementation files are meant for HLS.

 So we start by writing a high-level C++ implementation.
 Here is what `GcdXcelHLS.cc` looks like: